 Q5: How do I avoid scams when selling for cash?

-Stick with known companies, read reviews carefully, and never—I mean never—pay fees upfront.
-Always use a title company for the closing.
+Stick with known companies, read reviews carefully, and never pay fees upfront.
+Always use a reputable title company for the closing.
+If someone asks you to wire money or pay before closing, run the other way.
+Legitimate buyers never ask for money upfront.